White Shoulders: Plot

 Devastated, Kent hires investigators to look into the background of the pair.
 It is discovered that Marchmont's real name is Tommy Pierce, a two-bit con artist who is wanted by the police in several countries.
 Kent also finds out that Norma's first husband, who Kent knew about, never legally divorced Norma, so technically she is a bigamist.
 Deciding to teach the pair a lesson, he pairs the private investigators to follow them and ensure that they cannot part from one another.
 It soon becomes apparent to Norma that the only thing that Marchmont/Pierce was interested in was her jewels, and she has to resume her chorus girl activities in order to support Marchmont/Pierce's drinking habit.
 However, when either of the two attempts to leave, they are returned to each other, under threat of turning them over to the police for arrest.
-There are only two problems with this plan: Kent is love Norma; and Norma has fallen in love with Kent.
+There are only two problems with this plan: Kent is in love with Norma; and Norma has fallen in love with Kent.

 Marchmont/Pierce thinks he has figured a way out of the unpleasant situation when Norma's first husband, Jim Selbee, turns up.
 The two plan a blackmail scheme to be hatched on Kent, only to have it foiled by Norma.
 With that plan spoiled, the two con-men turn to plan "B", deciding to abscond with Norma's jewels.
 The night of the robbery, as they are breaking into the safe, the pair argue, resulting in Marchmont/Pierce shooting Selbee, and killing him.
 Marchmont/Pierce is arrested for the murder, and with Selbee out of the way, Norma is free to return to Kent.
 She is reticent, due to her guilt over her relationship with Marchmont, but Kent convinces her to return, and the pair is reunited.